Our Top Pick for 2019: BISSELL 9595A Vacuum with OnePass

 Finally, we come to another consideration that has been referenced but, similarly to the previous entry, deserves its own examination.
 As mentioned, the upright is the best option if your home has a lot of carpets or the carpet has heavy fibers.
 The importance of this cannot be understated though, because both canisters and stick vacuums will generally not simply “make do” as a substitute.
 Likewise, many uprights advertise their ability to be used on bare floors, but their effectiveness in that duty is generally determined by the height of the vacuum’s suction from the floor.
 Some uprights have an adjustable front-end that makes cleaning bare floors easier.
 However, those are usually pricier models that come with a full array of options—which is nice, but bulky and heavy as well.

 Conclusion (Wrapping it up)

-There are numerous vacuums to choose from, and finding the one that is best for you comes down to a little bit of homework and personal assessment.
-While you are more than capable of going out and simply purchasing the biggest, most powerful, most expensive vacuum on the market, unless you have very specific needs, that is likely unnecessary.
-The amount of expected mess, the size of the space to be vacuumed, the types of floor surfaces, and the occupant’s sensitivity to dust or allergens are all important factors to consider before purchasing.
-However, with the help of this guide, you should not only feel comfortable finding the vacuum that best suits you, but you should be able to do so while eschewing the added expense and hassle of a vacuum cleaning bag.
+There are numerous vacuums to choose from and finding the one that is best for you comes down to a little bit of homework and personal assessment.
+While you are more than capable of going out and simply purchasing the biggest, most powerful, most expensive ones on the market, unless you have very specific needs, that is likely unnecessary.
+The amount of expected mess, the size of the space to be cleaned, the types of floor surfaces, and the occupant’s sensitivity to dust or allergens are all important factors to consider before purchasing.
+However, with the help of this guide, you should not only feel comfortable finding the right one that best suits you, but you should be able to do so while eschewing the added expense and hassle of a vacuum cleaning bag.